apache/spark/docs/monitoring.md

 To install the `GangliaSink` you'll need to perform a custom build of Spark. _**Note that by embedding this library you will include [LGPL](http://www.gnu.org/copyleft/lesser.html)-licensed code in your Spark package**_.
-For sbt users, set the `SPARK_GANGLIA_LGPL` environment varaible before building.
+For sbt users, set the `SPARK_GANGLIA_LGPL` environment variable before building.
 For Maven users, enable the `-Pspark-ganglia-lgpl` profile.
-For users linking applications against Spark, link include the `spark-ganglia-lgpl` artifact as a dependency.
+In addition to modifying the cluster's Spark build user applications will need to link to the `spark-ganglia-lgpl` artifact.

 The syntax of the metrics configuration file is defined in an example configuration file, `$SPARK_HOME/conf/metrics.properties.template`.